raspberrypilearning/321-make-mentor-guide/en/quiz1/question_1.md

 legend: Question 1 of 3
 ---

-What are the three types of 321 Make! projects called?
+What are the three types of 3...2...1...Make! projects called?

 --- choices ---